corda/corda/docs/source/protocol-state-machines.rst

       open fun signWithOurKey(partialTX: SignedTransaction) = myKeyPair.signWithECDSA(partialTX.txBits)

       @Suspendable
-      open fun sendSignatures(partialTX: SignedTransaction, ourSignature: DigitalSignature.WithKey,
+      private fun sendSignatures(partialTX: SignedTransaction, ourSignature: DigitalSignature.WithKey,
-                              tsaSig: DigitalSignature.LegallyIdentifiable): SignedTransaction {
+                                 notarySignature: DigitalSignature.LegallyIdentifiable): SignedTransaction {
-          val fullySigned = partialTX + tsaSig + ourSignature
+          val fullySigned = partialTX + ourSignature + notarySignature
           logger.trace { "Built finished transaction, sending back to secondary!" }

-          send(TRADE_TOPIC, otherSide, buyerSessionID, SignaturesFromSeller(tsaSig, ourSignature))
+          send(otherSide, buyerSessionID, SignaturesFromSeller(ourSignature, notarySignature))
           return fullySigned
       }

-It's should be all pretty straightforward: here, ``txBits`` is the raw byte array representing the transaction.
+It's all pretty straightforward from now on.
+Here ``txBits`` is the raw byte array representing the serialised transaction, and we just use our private key to calculate a signature over it.
+As a reminder, in Corda signatures do not cover other signatures: just the core of the transaction data.

-In ``sendSignatures``, we take the two signatures we calculated, then add them to the partial transaction we were sent.
+In ``sendSignatures``, we take the two signatures we obtained and add them to the partial transaction we were sent.
-We provide an overload for the + operator so signatures can be added to a SignedTransaction easily.
+There is an overload for the + operator so signatures can be added to a SignedTransaction easily.
 Finally, we wrap the two signatures in a simple wrapper message class and send it back.
 The send won't block waiting for an acknowledgement, but the underlying message queue software will retry delivery if the other side has gone away temporarily.

+You can also see that every protocol instance has a logger (using the SLF4J API) which you can use to log progress messages.

-.. warning:: This code is **not secure**.
+.. warning:: This sample code is **not secure**.
 Other than not checking for all possible invalid constructions, if the seller stops before sending the finalised transaction to the buyer, the seller is left with a valid transaction but the buyer isn't, so they can't spend the asset they just purchased!
 This sort of thing will be fixed in a future version of the code.